Filter By Department

 As Senior Counsel & Director, Donor Relations, Ginger Mlakar oversees the Cleveland Foundation’s donor stewardship program.
 In this role, she connects donors to their charitable interests.
 Additionally, she serves as in house legal counsel on charitable gifting and estate administration issues, and facilitates the acceptance of complex charitable gifts.
 She came to the Cleveland Foundation in July 2009 after 16 years practicing law in the area of estate and charitable gift planning and administration.
 Her previous positions include partner in the personal succession and planning practice group at Thompson Hine LLP and of counsel in the estate planning and probate practice group at Benesch, Friedlander, Coplan & Aronoff LLP.
 She is also a certified public accountant.

-Ginger has served on the boards of several area organizations, including the Girl Scouts of Lake Erie Council, the Estate Planning Council of Cleveland, the Bay Village Education Foundation, the Bay Village Foundation, and as treasurer for the Cleveland Metropolitan Bar Association, Cleveland Metropolitan Bar Foundation and Bay Soccer Club.
-She was the President for the Cleveland Metropolitan Bar Foundation.
+Ginger has served on the boards of several area organizations, including the Girl Scouts of Lake Erie Council, the Estate Planning Council of Cleveland, the Bay Village Education Foundation, the Bay Village Foundation, the LGBT Community Center of Greater Cleveland, and as treasurer for the Cleveland Metropolitan Bar Association, Cleveland Metropolitan Bar Foundation and Bay Soccer Club.
+She was the president for the Cleveland Metropolitan Bar Foundation.
+She is currently on the board for the National Association of Estate Planners and Councils and is an AEP ® Accredited Estate Planner.
 She has been a member of advisory groups for University Hospitals, the Cleveland Orchestra, and Case Western Reserve University.
 Additionally, she is an active fellow of the American College of Estate and Trust Council, and an Estate Planning, Trust and Probate Law Council member for the Ohio State Bar Association.
 Ginger is a frequent speaker on legal and tax issues surrounding charitable giving.

 Paul G. PutmanAdvancement